nocobase/docs/docs/en-US/welcome/release/20240519-changelog.md

 - Setting marginBlock in the theme editor affected the spacing between form fields. <a href="https://github.com/nocobase/nocobase/pull/4374" target="_blank">fix(theme-editor): form field spacing should not be affected by token.marginBlock #4374</a>

+- Fixed an issue where clicking on the "License" option in the top right corner of the page would result in incorrect redirection.
+[PR #4415](https://github.com/nocobase/nocobase/pull/4415)

+- Fixed the issue where the operator of the field becomes invalid after saving the filter form as a block template.
+[PR #4390](https://github.com/nocobase/nocobase/pull/4390)

 ## Documentation

 - Added plugin sample documentation: https://docs-cn.nocobase.com/plugin-samples